 Except for interim action that may be taken by the University, disciplinary sanctions are not imposed until the final resolution of the charges or until the deadline for a final appeal has passed.
+If interim action has been taken in the matter, the interim action remains in place until the appeal of the final resolution has been exhausted, the deadline to appeal has passed, or the respondent indicates they do not intend to appeal the final resolution.

-Student Response to Findings Outcome:
+Student or Student Organization Response to Findings Outcome:

-The student has three (3) options in response to the outcome of the Findings Letter:
+The student or student organization has three (3) options in response to the outcome of the Findings Letter:

 To accept the findings and the sanctions issued;